collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ git clone https://github.com/<user-name>/<repo-name>
 ```

-Change directory (folder name will be the repo name)
+Change directory into the folder (folder name will be the repo name)

 ```bash
 $ cd <repo-name>